John Green: Partners In Health

 Since the mid-2010s, John and Hank Green and their families have supported the international public health nonprofit Partners In Health (PIH).
 Beginning with the annual Project for Awesome fundraiser in 2013, Partners In Health received $50,000 as one of the community-chosen charities.
-The charity was first selected as one of the "designated charities" the following year, meaning Green and the other organizers had chosen for it to receive approximately half the money raised during the first 24 hours of the 48 hour event, totaling $291,000.
+The charity was first selected as one of the "designated charities" the following year, meaning Green and the other organizers had chosen for it to receive a large portion of the funds raised, totaling $291,000.
 It was again selected as a designated charity in 2016 before becoming a permanent designated charity in every iteration of the fundraiser since 2018.

 In October 2018, Green founded the Life's Library book club with Rosianna Halse Rojas.
 The book club read a book approximately every 6 weeks, with online discussion occurring on the Life's Library Discord.
 Green and Rojas alternated choosing books, with guest curators occasionally making selections.
 Life's Library was free to participate in, with paid options available to receive digital or physical subscriptions, containing additional materials such as a discussion podcast, or a version of the book itself.
 All profits from Life's Library were donated to Partners In Health Sierra Leone.
-The Life's Library project ended in March 2022 and the discussion Discord was archived.
+The Life's Library project ended in March 2022.

 John and Sarah Urist Green visited Sierra Leone in April 2019 after John was inspired by a December 2017 profile in The New Yorker on PIH co-founder Ophelia Dahl.
 In October 2019, Green announced that he, Hank, and their families would be donating $6.5 million to Sierra Leone's branch of Partners In Health, as part of an initiative to raise $25 million over the following five years.
 The goal of the initiative is to help fight maternal mortality, specifically in the country's Kono District, where the money will be used to staff and support the Maternal Center of Excellence, among other primary care centers and health workers.
+The Maternal Center of Excellence broke ground in April 2021, with a planned opening in 2023.

 In August 2019, John and Hank performed live versions of their own podcasts on stage, with John presenting a new episode of The Anthropocene Reviewed, as well as a live episode of their shared podcast Dear Hank & John, with all profits going to Partners In Health.
-The live performances returned in March 2020 with a planned three-city tour including stops in Columbus, Ohio and Carmel, Indiana, with a third performance set for Ann Arbor, Michigan.
+The live performances returned in March 2020 with a planned three-city tour including stops in Columbus, Ohio, and Carmel, Indiana, with a third performance set for Ann Arbor, Michigan.
 However, the third performance was cancelled due to the onset of the COVID-19 pandemic in the United States.
+In September 2021, Green continued his advocacy for refugees, writing an op-ed in The Independent on the need for education for refugee children.